-The food you consume directly effects your physical appearance, energy levels, bodily processes and how well your brain functions.
+The food you consume directly affects your physical appearance, energy levels, bodily processes, and how well your brain functions.
 Omega-3s can help optimize the health of both your body and mind.

 There are 3 forms of Omega 3 fatty acids.
-One is in the form of (ALA) Alpha linolenic acid found in plant oils such as flaxseed, canola and soybean.
+One is in the form of (ALA) Alpha-linolenic acid found in plant oils such as flaxseed, canola, and soybean.
 Since your body cannot make ALA you must get it from food or fish oil supplements.
-Two additional forms of Omega 3s are (EPA) eicosapentaenoic acid and (DHA) docosahexaenoic acid found in fish, nuts, seeds and other seafoods.
+Two additional forms of Omega 3s are (EPA) eicosapentaenoic acid and (DHA) docosahexaenoic acid found in fish, nuts, seeds, and other seafood.
 Some foods, like eggs, are commonly fortified with Omega 3s as well.
-Eating foods high in Omega-3 fatty acids offer a good deal of health benefits and are beneficial to your lungs, immune system, blood vessels and more.
+Eating foods high in Omega-3 fatty acids offer a good deal of health benefits and are beneficial to your lungs, immune system, blood vessels, and more.

-The Omega-3fatty acid DHA, is the important polyunsaturated fat found in the brain.
-DHA is found in very high levels in your brain and eyes.
-Dr. Dudley Goulden recommends that you get at least two servings of cold water fatty fish per week such as: salmon, herring or mackerel to maintain healthy levels of omega 3s.
+The Omega-3 fatty acid DHA is the important polyunsaturated fat found in the brain.
+DHA is found at very high levels in your brain and eyes.
+Dr. Dudley Goulden recommends that you get at least two servings of cold-water fatty fish per week such as salmon, herring, or mackerel to maintain healthy levels of omega 3s.

 DISCLOSURE: Site owner may profit if you purchase a product using a link on this page.